essteer/masquer/docs/docker.md

 ### Test container

-A container can then be created using the first two or three characters of the image's `sha256`, and the output will display the `sha256` of the container just created:
+Use the first three characters of the image's `sha256` to launch a container, and the output will display the `sha256` of the container just created:

 ```console
 $ docker run -d --name test-masquer -p 8000:8000 1c3